faradical/faradicoin/README.md

 Still need to add previous transaction hash to the hash of the current transaction to ensure duplicate transactions sent at the same time do not also feature the same hash.
 ![Faradicoin_Transaction_Signing](Documentation/Faradicoin_Transaction_Signing.png)

+* Hashing + Signing mining rewards (Use previous blocks reward hash?)
+* Previous hash for normal transactions will be the hash of the last transaction sent OR received by the current transactions sender.

 ## Proof-of-Work

 ## Block Verification
+A key element in all distributed blockchains is decentralized censensus.
+Network rules

 ## Incentive vs. Trust
+Why follow the rules?

 ## Further Developments
+* Mining fees
+* Alternative proof systems
+* Smart Contracts
+* Storing data directly on the blockchain.
+* Merkle Trees

 ## Conclusion